lgbouma/eres21/content/about.md

 We are pleased to announce the sixth Emerging Researchers in Exoplanet Science Symposium (ERES), to be held May 17-19, 2021.

-ERES is aimed at early career scientists (graduate student, postdoc, advance undergraduate) working in all branches of exoplanetary science and related disciplines.
+ERES is aimed at early career scientists (graduate student, postdoc, advanced undergraduate) working in all branches of exoplanetary science and related disciplines.
 Its purpose is to give these emerging researchers the opportunity to present their research to an interested audience, to provide